Putting the brakes on nuisance bikes

 Merseyside’s Police Commissioner Jane Kennedy has joined forces with crime-fighting charity Crimestoppers and Merseyside Police to launch a campaign which encourages people to come forward with information about the location of unlicensed and uninsured bikes so they can be seized.

-The campaign will see leaflets being delivered to up to 15,000 homes in ‘hotspot’ areas across Merseyside, asking people to give information about the use of nuisance bikes and where they are being stored anonymously to Crimestoppers, who are only interested in what information callers have, not who they are.
+Campaign leaflets have been delivered to 15,000 homes in ‘hotspot’ areas across Merseyside, asking people to give information about the use of nuisance bikes and where they are being stored anonymously to Crimestoppers, who are only interested in what information callers have, not who they are.

-The launch of the campaign also saw a giant ‘ad-van’ featuring the campaign message travelling around areas which have already been seriously affected by the misuse of off-road bikes, including Stockbridge Village, Bootle and Litherland, while a radio campaign will also take the message into thousands of households across Merseyside.
+The campaign has also seen a giant ‘ad-van’ featuring the campaign message travelling around areas which have been seriously affected by the misuse of off-road bikes, including Stockbridge Village, Bootle and Litherland, while a radio campaign will also take the message into thousands of households across Merseyside.

 CCTV footage, captured by City Watch, was released to highlight the dangerous way the bikes are being used.
 The video clip (featured below) shows a number of examples including a group of riders driving dangerously around the city centre on Christmas day, riders driving through red lights and through Chavasse Park and one rider holding up traffic ‘doughnutting’ by using their handbrake to repeatedly spin their bike.

-The launch came just 9 days after 20-year-old James Kinsella, from Bootle, was jailed for 12 months after being caught on camera riding an off-road motorbike through the Strand Shopping Centre in Bootle on January 7th this year, narrowly missing shoppers including mums with prams.
+The launch of the campaign came just 9 days after 20-year-old James Kinsella, from Bootle, was jailed for 12 months after being caught on camera riding an off-road motorbike through the Strand Shopping Centre in Bootle on January 7th this year, narrowly missing shoppers including mums with prams.